 As soon as the museum opens its doors at 9 am, head straight to the Hall of Mirror and you should be able to have the Hall to yourself.
 The hall faces west and somehow I think the hall golden and shiny during sunset, but you should be able to get a great amount of light on a clear day.

 Versailles, Step by Step

 Versailles is huge and so the day trip would probably be a whole day thing.
 Remember to pick up a map when entering the museum; visitors would typically start touring the palace before heading out to the gardens.
 The museum offers audio guides in different languages, they are very informative, giving visitors a better understanding of the rooms.
 If you want to have a more in-depth experience, join a guided tour, however, that means you may not be able to see the palace at your own pace.
 To have your guide for free, consider downloading podcasts and save them on your phone.
-I found a couple of podcasts on iTunes (some may need to pay) that gives a rather lively commentary to the entire route of the palace, and they have enriched my experience as I walked through the structure and gardens.
+I found a couple of podcasts on iTunes (some may need to pay) that give a rather lively commentary to the entire route of the palace, and they have enriched my experience as I walked through the structure and gardens.
 For an unconventional visit (mostly to avoid the crowd), it is possible to cover the gardens first; However, I found it make more sense to go through the palace before heading out to the gardens as if the gardens are a delicate dessert after an exquisite French meal.
 Remember to check the schedule of the fountain show though (the show opens on the weekends in summer), you don’t want to miss it. 😊

 Versailles, what NOT to miss.